he-dev/SmartConfig/README.md

   - If you need a special data type for your settings there's an interface to add it.
 - Multiple configurations in a single storage.

-## Hallo SmartConfig! - Basic Example
+## Hallo SmartConfig! - Getting started

 This short tutorial shows how ot start using **`SmartConfig`**.